openappjs/types/README.md

 ### work in progress

-see tests for more info
+see `lib` for example types and `test` for usage of these examples.